Get 5% of discount using the code

 4. Play games at an arcade

 Some popular arcades in Akihabara are Otaku Akihabara and SEGA.
 SEGA actually has several stores spread around the neighborhood.
-Spend time in one of these arcades to experience that true Japanese game craze.
-But don’t stay too long because there is much more to see and do in Akihabara!
+Spend time in one of these arcades to experience that true Japanese game craze or even consider taking part in an arcade gaming competition, where they treat these games as a sport.

 Arcade-Akihabara